zompi2/UE4EnhancedCodeFlow/README.md

 # Coroutines (experimental)

 > Coroutines are treated as an **experimental** feature.
-You can use them on your own risk!
+You can use them at your own risk!

-[Coroutines](https://en.cppreference.com/w/cpp/language/coroutines) are functions that can suspend execution and be resumed later.
-They require C++20 which is supported in Unreal Engine verion 5.3 and newer.
+[Coroutines](https://en.cppreference.com/w/cpp/language/coroutines) are functions that can suspend their execution and be resumed later.
+They require C++20 which is supported in Unreal Engine from verion 5.3.
 To make sure that your project supports C++20 add the following line to your project's `Build.cs`:

 ``` cs
 CppStandard = CppStandardVersion.Cpp20;